oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

     As of WebLogic Server 14.1.1.0.0, the default verifier is the wildcard verifier.

-6. If you want to use a custom verifier, follow these steps.
+6.  **Optional**: If you want to use a custom verifier, follow these steps.

     {{< alert title="Note" color="primary" >}}

     If you write a custom host name verifier, the class that implements the host name verifier must be specified in the <code>CLASSPATH</code> of WebLogic Server (when acting as an SSL/TLS client) or a stand alone SSL/TLS client.